gissandrogama/doesangue/README.md

 # Donote blood

-It is a site for donor registration.
+It is a website with basic features for donor registration.

 The application was developed with the following technologies:

     * HTML